Dee Culbertson, Director

 How much are library fines?

-New DVDs, Blu-ray discs and computer games (3-day) are $1 per day if overdue.
+Fines for all Blu-rays, DVDs, equipment and video games are $1 per day if overdue.

 How do I renew my materials?